Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 - You have verified the pharmacy meets safety standards

-Brand-name makes more sense when:
+Brand-name or Foundayo makes more sense when:

 - You have commercial insurance that covers GLP-1s